We are hiring a 2-year postdoc and a 1-year research & lab tech! See below for more info.

 The work we do is integrative and question-driven.
 Fieldwork typically takes place in Peru, Chile, and Wyoming / the Intermountain West.
 To address our questions, we use a variety of methods –– from migration tracking with miniature devices to manipulative field experiments to sequencing of whole genomes.
 Projects at the organismal level, as well as comparative projects focused on species-/family-level or macroevolutionary comparisons are welcome.
 Work in our lab typically involves data collection in the field, natural history museums, wet lab, and on the computing cluster.

 Examples of current projects include: Migration and genomics of giant hummingbirds, ecology and evolution of 'extreme' elevational migrants, blood physiology of Andean hummingbirds, and high-altitude adaptation and gene expression.
-See the research page of this site for more on current/past projects.
+See our research page for more info on current/past projects.

 Prospective graduate students